OmerShapira/Hatemail-Corpus/readme.md

-# The First Multilingual Corpus of Incoming Hatemail
+# The Multilingual Corpus of Incoming Hatemail

 ## Purpose